-Today, Rostrvm Solutions is privately owned and still based in the UK in Woking, Surrey.
-Our workforce, some of whom have been with the company for over 20 years, is a credit to our organisation and testament to the company’s history and commitment to the industry.
+Our workforce, some of whom have been with the company for over 25 years, is a credit to our organisation and testament to the company’s history and commitment to the industry.
 Our continued commitment to technological and commercial innovation led to recognition by global consulting firm Frost & Sullivan and the presentation of an award for “Global Excellence in Technology Innovation”.

 Our success is due to unrivalled technical expertise and call centre experience coupled with a dedication to the needs of our customers.

 Our rostrvm application suite helps organisations to achieve and exceed business objectives whilst delivering personalised customer service.